jguix/jguix-site/md/blog/2018-08_ionic-stencil-integration.md

 First, you need to import the `CUSTOM_ELEMENTS_SCHEMA`, and add it to the `schemas` section of the `@NgModule`.
 If you import `CUSTOM_ELEMENTS_SCHEMA` into one of your page modules, the Angular compiler will accept elements it does not recognize (otherwise, it will throw an error).
 If you are lazy loading, you need to import this schema into each page module where you want to use the web component.
 If you are eagerly loading, you only need to import the schema into `app.module.ts`.

 Then, add an import to your `dist/mycomponent` folder.
 This import statement does not load the entire web component.
-It only loads a small piece of code that then allows Ionic to load the full web component later when a template requests it.
+It only loads a small piece of code that then allows Ionic to load the full web component later, when a template requests it.

 When you've performed both steps, your `app.module.ts` should look like this if you are eagerly loading.